Provider Executive Group

 Brian A. Bernick, MD, FACOG

-Dr. Bernick is co-founder and chief scientific officer at TherapeuticsMD, an innovative pharmaceutical company committed to advancing women’s health, and a practicing, board-certified obstetrician/gynecologist with over 20 years of clinical medical experience.
-Dr. Bernick currently serves on the American College of Obstetricians and Gynecologists’ (ACOG) national committee on Professional Liability.
-He was the Department Chair of Obstetrics and Gynecology at Boca Raton Regional Hospital and served on that hospital’s Medical Executive Board as well as the Board of Directors of the Palm Beach Medical Society and VitalMD Group Holding, LLC, the largest physician-owned and managed obstetricians/gynecologists group in Florida.
+Dr. Bernick is co-founder and chief scientific officer at TherapeuticsMD, an innovative pharmaceutical company committed to advancing women’s health, and a practicing, board-certified obstetrician/gynecologist with over 25 years of clinical medical experience.
+TherapeuticsMD is a NASDAQ traded pharmaceutical company with prescription drug products ranging from prenatal care, contraception and menopause.
+Dr. Bernick was the Department Chair of Obstetrics and Gynecology at Boca Raton Regional Hospital and served on that hospital’s Medical Executive Board as well as the Board of Directors of the Palm Beach Medical Society and VitalMD Group Holding, LLC, the largest physician-owned and managed obstetricians/gynecologists group in Florida.

 Dr. Bernick is the recipient of several national and regional awards, including recognition by his peers as one of the top doctor’s in his specialty by Castle Connolly as well as the recipient of the American Medical Association Foundation’s Leadership Award.
 Dr. Bernick has numerous publications in peer-reviewed journals as well as having presented original research at numerous medical conferences.